Aat Breur-Hibma: Nacht und Nebel in Ravensbrück

-On 1 March 1945, Aat was transferred to the "strafblock", which was equivalent to a death sentence.
-However, a doctor pulled her out of the row and pinned her the number of a deceased prisoner.
+On 1 March 1945, Aat was transferred to the "Strafblock", equivalent to a death sentence.
+However a doctor pulled her out of the row and pinned on her the number of a deceased prisoner.
 This was her salvation.
-When the camp commander heard that two Dutch women had made drawings, which was regarded as high treason, fellow prisoners hid the drawings before the camp commander came to look for them.
-The resulting portraits of fellow prisoners and other drawings were rescued after the liberation of the concentration camp and later made public along with the release of her life story in the book "I live because you remember!".
+After the camp commander heard that two Dutch women had made drawings, which was regarded as high treason, fellow prisoners hid the drawings before the camp commander came to look for them.
+These portraits of prisoners and other drawings were rescued after the liberation of the concentration camp and later made public along with the release of her memoir as a book "I live because you remember!".

-On 29 April 1945 the Russian army liberated the Ravensbrück camp.
-On July 6, 1945, Aat is repatriated severely ill with tuberculosis during the liberation.
-After 1945 she spent the following eight years mainly in hospitals and sanatoriums.
-In 1998, in an interview for a documentary film by Loretta Walz, she spoke publicly for the first time about her time in Ravensbrück.
+On 29 April 1945, the Russian army liberated the Ravensbrück camp.
+On July 6, 1945, Aat is repatriated severely ill with tuberculosis.
+She spent the following eight years largely in hospitals and sanatoriums.
+In 1998, in an interview for a documentary by Loretta Walz, she spoke publicly for the first time about her time in Ravensbrück.

 Publication of her drawings

 In September 1945, Aat was visited by a fellow prisoner who managed to salvage her drawings from the camp.
 Aat hid the damaged drawings as she did not want to think about it anymore.
 She had problems with her health and suffered from camp trauma.
-She led a very withdrawn existence and the periode of the war was like a taboo for her.
+She led a very withdrawn existence and the period of the war was like a taboo for her.
 Her children suffered greatly from this.

 It is ultimately her daughter Dunya Breur (1942–2009), who studied Slavic languages and worked as a translator and publicist, who managed to break her silence.
 She asked many times about the contents of a secret suitcase under her mother's bed.
 Only in 1980 the drawings came out of the suitcase and the memories of the camp came up.
-Her drawings were given to the Rijksmuseum Amsterdam (Rijksprentenkabinet), restored them and organized several exhibitions of the drawings.
+Her drawings were given to the Rijksmuseum Amsterdam (Rijksprentenkabinet), restored and featured in several exhibitions.